 Belgium has a widespread and accessible broadband network that ranks highly when compared to other European countries.
 The most common form of connection is cable, although an increasing number of users are opting for fiber-optic.
 However, not all areas can support a fiber-optic connection so check with your provider to explore your options.
 Most internet providers will perform this check for you.

 When it comes to choosing a provider, most offer a variety of packages.
-These are often priced according to download speed and other ‘extras’ such as extra TV channels and on-demand subscription services.
+These are often priced according to download speed and other extras such as extra TV channels and on-demand subscription services.
 It’s essential that you choose the right package for you.
 For example, if your kids spend a lot of time gaming, you’ll need a higher download speed.
-If your family enjoys subscription TV services like Disney+ or Netflix, you should be fine with a lower download speed.
+If your family enjoys subscription TV services like Netflix or hayu, you should be fine with a lower download speed.

 You can often get discounted packages that include television, landline telephone, and broadband.
 This means it’s best to shop around to get the best deal for you.
 You can do this easily using an online comparison site which will quickly show you your options.

 How do I set up the internet in Belgium?

 Connecting to home broadband is fairly easy in Belgium.
 Generally speaking, providers will either offer an installation service or send you a DIY installation kit complete with instructions.
 If you’re a new arrival and connecting to TV, internet, and home phone at the same time, you may prefer to take advantage of the installation service.

 When moving abroad, it’s more important than ever to ensure your privacy and security while surfing online.
 For many expats, this means getting a Virtual Private Network (VPN).
 VPNs can help you browse with more anonymity and privacy wherever you are in the world.
 They can also help unblock online content, letting you access your favorite sites and platforms from home and abroad.
 VPNs available in Belgium include:

 Paying for your bills in Belgium